-The Center for Career Development is a complete career development center that assists students and alumni in all aspects of career planning.
+The Center for Career Development assists students and alumni in all aspects of career planning.
 Our experienced, professional counselors will guide you through the career development process.
 This process includes:

 - Facilitating the exploration of legal and non-traditional career paths